dlaydon/DengVaxSurvival/README.md

-The executable reads in a parameter file, named `Params_ParticularModelSettings.txt`, that govern which features are turned on or off, (initial) model parameter values, and the outputs tha are required, (e.g. MCMC chains, augmented data, survival curves, attack rates, hazard ratios, seroprevalence etc.).
+The executable reads in a parameter file, named `Params_ParticularModelSettings.txt`, that govern which features are turned on or off, (initial) model parameter values, and the outputs that are required, (e.g. MCMC chains, augmented data, survival curves, attack rates, hazard ratios, seroprevalence etc.).
 Example parameter files are provided in the directory [ParamFiles](./ParamFiles).